dcherry88/dcherry88.github.io/_posts/2020-02-09-Teams-Cert-Expirations.md

 ![condition3](/img/certexpteams/condition3.png)

 Within the yes condition, choose to post to a webhook.
 You will need to create a new webhook connector in teams (or you can use an existing one) and have the url it supplies handy for this.
-Be sure to set your content type as shown, and the finally the body will contain the message card for all the info.
+Be sure to set your content type as shown.
+Finally the body will contain the message card for all the info.
 Here is the code from mine.

 ```json
 {